Median Survival Time Meaning

 What Median Survival Time Means

-The median survival time (MST), or median overall survival, is the length of time from either the date of diagnosis or the start of treatment for a particular disease that half of the patients in a group with the disease remain living.1
+The median survival time (MST), or median overall survival, is the length of time from either the date of diagnosis or the start of treatment for a particular disease that half of the patients remain living.1

 The median survival time value may be used to compare dogs that receive treatment and those that do not.
-It may also be used to compare different treatments and how effective they are.
+It may also be used to compare different treatments and how effective cancer treatment is.

 Where Median Survival Times Come From